daos-stack/daos/src/control/server/README.md

 #### NVMe Format

-Format can be triggered through the management tool at DAOS system installation time.
+Format can be [triggered](../dmg/README.md#subcommands) through the management tool at DAOS system installation time.

+NVMe device format is expected only to be performed when installing DAOS system for the first time.

 In the context of what is required from the control plane to prepare NVMe devices for operation with DAOS data plane, "formatting" refers to the low level reset of storage media which will remove blobstores and remove any filesystem signatures from the SSD controller namespaces.